capetrel/duoalborada/readme.md

 # Duoalborada's website

 This site is based on Laravel (see below).
 There is a backoffice for manage pages content and custom content (portfolio, concerts, links ...
+Images format (thumbs and original size) are manage during the upload, and video thumbs has watermarks on upload.

 ## TODO
 - Update Laravel version